3SBLUE/3SBLUE/README.md

 #### Hey...
 Tell me what you know!

 Well...
-I've expertise working with Java and NodeJS *ecosystems* for backend solutions: Rest APIs, GRAPHQL APIs, common frameworks (Spring Boot, Express, etc)...
-I also have a passion for working as frontend (React, React Native and Vue) because I find it to exercise my creative side a lot.
+I've expertise working with NodeJS and PHP for backend solutions: Rest APIs, GRAPHQL APIs, common frameworks ( Express, etc)...
+I also have a passion for working as a frontend (React, and Vue) because I find it to exercise my creative side a lot.

-Currently sharpening my skills on Solana.
+And have specialized in realistic blockchain applications

-Because of some curiosity about DevOps, it's worth mentioning that I've got a very good understanding of CI/CD tools, Docker and Kubernetes.
+Because of the big trend in decentralization technology, have solid experience with Defi, Staking, NFT marketplace, and NFT minting.

 If you want to see more of my techstack, please, [click here](https://stackshare.io/smartcode1107).